almereyda/awesome-starred/README.md

 - [somascrobbler-api](https://github.com/maxkueng/somascrobbler-api) - An API tfor real-time SomaFM track metadata
 - [hyperlapse](https://github.com/yoshuawuyts/hyperlapse) - Distributed process manager
 - [airfile](https://github.com/noffle/airfile) - :outbox_tray: Painlessly transfer files from a web browser to your local machine
-- [rxdb](https://github.com/pubkey/rxdb) - :computer: :iphone: A realtime Database for the Web
+- [rxdb](https://github.com/pubkey/rxdb) - ⛁ A realtime Database for JavaScript Applications
 - [dat-ls](https://github.com/mafintosh/dat-ls) - Small program that lists all the changes in a dat
 - [know-it-all](https://github.com/davidgilbertson/know-it-all) - If you don't know it all, at least know what you don't know.
 - [plotly-notebook-js](https://github.com/plotly/plotly-notebook-js) - A package for using plotly in Tonicdev and Jupyter notebooks.